 You can Find the Best Time to Send an Email using industry trends and best practices that have worked for other businesses.

 Next steps: Once you find a time that works well, be consistent so your audience starts to expect your emails.
 You can even create the expectation right at the point when a new contact signs up.
 If you always send emails on Friday morning, let your subscribers know by telling them in person and in your online sign-up form.

 4. On what device are people reading your email?

 You already know that more and more emails are now read on a mobile device.
-But these numbers also vary, depending on your audience.
+But these metrics also vary, depending on your audience.

 Visit the “Campaigns” tab to see how many people are opening your emails on desktop versus mobile.
-The stats are consistently updated to reflect the data from your last five campaigns.
+The stats are consistently updated to reflect the data from your last five email marketing campaigns.

 As you can see below, over 55 percent of River Rock Climbing’s email subscribers are opening from a mobile device.

 Next steps: No matter what your exact distribution is, using a mobile-responsive template is key to ensuring your subscribers are getting the best experience.
 Use a mobile-responsive email template so your email adapts to whatever size screen it’s viewed on.

 5. How can you do better next time?